crdelozier/sfds/pong/ideas.md

 PImage img;
 ```

-* Next, we need to load the image:
+* Next, we need to load the image (if your image is a png, change the .jpg to .png):

 ```
 img = loadImage("C:\\Users\\studentlab\\Downloads\\image.jpg");